plurid/elementql/README.md

 |-
 ```

-The `ElementQLServer` Object receives an options object
+The `ElementQLServer` Object can receive an options object

 ``` typescript
 import {